 It was during this time that he also began working with whisky producers, including Isle of Arran, Bowmore, Bruichladdich & Suntory.
 He joined Speyside Distillers as Commercial Manager in 2014 to work with their SPEY & Beinn Dubh whiskies at home and abroad.

 Paul has served as a judge at international spirits competitions around the world including The World Whiskies Awards in London, The Warsaw Whisky Awards in Poland and at the Spirits Selection (Concours Mondial des Bruxelles) competitions in Mexico, Chile, Bulgaria & China.
-Paul was also a Whisky Magazine "Icons of Whisky Scotland" nominee in 2020.
+Paul was also a Whisky Magazine "Icons of Whisky Scotland" 2021 Highly Commended.

 The Snug Manager